 - Creditors may not approve your IVA

-Whilst you have an opportunity yo make a proposal of repayment, meaning you have some control, this is subject to creditor approval.
+Whilst you have an opportunity to make a proposal of repayment, this is subject to creditor approval.

 How an IVA works